- The Option Premium

 Frequently Asked Questions

-What happens if I sell a covered call and the stock rises above my strike price?
-If the stock is above your call's strike price at expiration, your option will be exercised and your 100 shares will be called away at the strike price.
-This is called assignment.
-You sell your shares at the agreed strike price and keep the premium you collected when you sold the call.
-You no longer own the shares after assignment.
-This is a defined, planned outcome for any covered call seller.
-The appropriate response at entry is to choose a strike price you are comfortable selling your shares at, should assignment occur.
+If the stock is above your strike at expiration, your shares will most likely be called away at the strike price.
+You sell the shares at the strike you agreed to, and you keep the premium you collected.
+After assignment, you no longer own the shares.
+This is a planned outcome, not a failure.
+The work happens at entry: choose a strike you would be content to sell at, on a stock you understand.

 Andy